 - In a large bowl or deep enough dish, mix the olive oil, lemon juice and 2 tablespoon white wine vinegar.
 Now add the chicken, celery, onions, and used lemon halves.
 Work everything together with clean hands.
 Set aside to marinate just for 15 minutes or so.

 - Preheat the oven to 425 degrees F.

-- Heat 1 tbsp olive oil in a skillet.
+- Heat 1 tablespoon olive oil in a skillet.
 Place the chicken skin side down to brown on medium-high for 5 minutes.
 Turn over and brown on the other side.

-- Place the chicken, onions, celery, lemon halves and any liquid from the marinade in a lightly oiled baking pan likethis one.
+- Place the chicken, onions, celery, lemon halves and any liquid from the marinade in a lightly oiled baking pan.
 Add ½ cup water or chicken broth, then add the sugared cranberries.

 - Bake in the 425 degrees F heated-oven for 35 to 40 minutes or until the chicken is fully cooked through.
 Serve hot with Lebanese rice and your favorite salad.